codecat555/scaffold/README.md

 By default, the database is dumped to local disk before the database container is destroyed.
 This step is skipped if FORCE_DB_CREATION=1...unless **DB_DUMP_FILE** is set.

-The **DB_DUMP_FILE** environment variable can be used to control where the data is dumped and/or which data file should be used to restore the data after the containers have been recreated.
+The **DB_DUMP_FILE** environment variable can be used to control where the data is dumped and/or which file should be used to restore the data after the containers have been recreated.

 That is, if the file indicated by the **DB_DUMP_FILE** variable does not exist when the database container is destroyed, then the database will be dumped into that file first.
 If that file does already exist, then it is assumed to be up-to-date and the database will not be saved to it.